 The Hag is a surprising killer in all aspects of the word and when used right, can be lethal against even the best of survivors.
-Using her traps – which she never runs out of – the Hag is able to teleport to them once a survivor triggers one, and can hit them for good measure.
+Using her traps – which she never runs out of – the Hag can to teleport to survivors one is triggered, squeezing in a hit for good measure.
 Because of her short height, you may even find yourself unable to see her before it’s too late.

-The only downside of Hag is that her power can be countered with the use of flashlights, burning her traps, but a good Hag player can put down traps at loops, cutting them in half and being able to catch up to survivors with ease.
+The only downside of Hag is that her power can be countered with the use of flashlights, burning her traps, but a good Hag player can put down traps at loops, cutting them in half allowing her to catch up to survivors with ease.

 Tier 2 Dead by Daylight Killers

-Even with a huge nerf coming Hillbilly’s way, he is still one of the best killers in the game due to his ability to get across the map quickly.
-This is particularly beneficial on bigger maps, and with the right perks, Hillbilly can know where survivors are at all times.
+The Hillbilly is still one of the best killers in the game due to his ability to get across the map quickly.
+This is particularly beneficial on bigger maps, and with the right perks, he can know where survivors are at all times.

-He is also great in a chase, as Hillbilly’s chainsaw is an instant down if you’re targeted by it.
-Don’t rev for too long though, as with this new nerf, Hillbilly’s chainsaw can overheat.
+He’s also great in a chase, as the chainsaw is an instant down if it so much as glances you when charged.
+Don’t rev for too long though, as a post-release nerf made it so the chainsaw can overheat.

 The Oni’s power is based around finding survivors, slashing at them, collecting their blood, and using it to dash across the map.
-Because of his speed, he is able to go from generator to generator and if he comes across a survivor he’s usually able to catch up to them and down them in one hit.
+Because of his speed, he is able to go from generator to generator rapidly.
+If he comes across a survivor he’s usually able to catch up to them and down them in one hit.

 The downside of The Oni is that, much like Myers, he has to charge up his power before he can become a force to be reckoned with.
 But don’t worry, he at least still moves at a regular speed even outside of his power.

 The Huntress is a killer whose power lies in her hunting hatchets.
-With five throwing axes given to her – with the option to get more in lockers – the Huntress is capable of denying windows, pallets and other vaults because the range of her hatchets.
+With five throwing axes given to her – and the option to find more in lockers – the Huntress is capable of denying windows, pallets and other vaults because of the range of her hatchets.

 What makes her a Tier 2 killer is that, while her hatchets can be very strong in the right hands, she’s slow and is unable to deny generators in a way that is as efficient as killers like Freddy and Hillbilly.

-Much like the Huntress, the Deathslinger is a ranged killer thanks to his trusty rifle, which makes him very good at denying survivors their typical loops, vaulting, and pallets.
-However, unlike the Huntress, his range is not nearly as good and on bigger, as well as inside maps, it is difficult to properly control generator progress.
+Much like the Huntress, the Deathslinger is a ranged killer thanks to his trusty rifle, making him very good at denying survivors their typical loops, vaulting, and pallets.
+However, unlike the Huntress, his range is not nearly as good and on both bigger and internal maps it is difficult to properly control generator progress.

 The Cannibal (Leatherface)